 It’s almost embarrassing how long it takes me to complete a blog post.
 From writing the content to editing pictures and putting it all together in an attractive and presentable way, it is a lot of work.
 A lot.
 Add site maintenance (I have had a new website in the works for months now and cant get to it), staying on top of social media, and actually travelling – it’s a tough gig.

 Now, this isn’t a “poor Shaun post” as I am well aware of the perks and am fortunate to receive them.
 What I am pissed about is the bad light that is cast on working with a travel blogger because of those that are just out for a free ride.
 Travel blogging is hard enough for those that are serious about it.
 The ones that are looking for a free ride are making it even more difficult.

 With so many travel blogs out there how can you be sure you are working with the right one?
 Well…

 Working with the right Travel Blogger

-When you receive a request from travel blogger or are considering using one the first thing you’re going to do is check out their site.
+When you receive a request from a travel blogger or are considering using one the first thing you’re going to do is check out their site.
 Have a look around.
-Read some content and see if they would be a good fit for your brand.
+Read some content and see if it would be a good fit for your brand.
 If they pitched you are they looking for an exchange of service, payment, or both?
 Paying for the service of a respectable travel blogger is becoming the norm and can ensure you are getting someone who is looking for more than just a handout.
 The saying “you get what you paid for” is valid in the blogging world too.